tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 ### Styling for Zoom Levels

 Interactive maps give users the ability to change the scale by zooming in or out and we must design them accordingly.
-Assuming you have [imported your point data](/tilemill/docs/tutorials/point-data/) and done some initial styling, it is time to start thinking about how your map will look at different zoom levels.
+Assuming you have [imported your point data](/tilemill/docs/tutorials/point-data/) and done some initial styling, it is time to start thinking about how your map will look at different **zoom levels**.

-Here is the tornado map at zoom level 4 after sizing the markers based on their intensity (f-scale).
+Here is the tornado map at **zoom level 4** after sizing the markers based on their intensity (f-scale).
   ![](/tilemill/assets/pages/zoom-styling-1.png)
-And here is the same map at zoom level 7.
+And here is the same map at **zoom level 7**.
 Notice that the dots did not scale with the rest of the maps and could be considered too small.
   ![](/tilemill/assets/pages/zoom-styling-2.png)
 With some simple Carto, you can solve this by **conditioning your styles based on the zoom level**.